chaitragurjar/healthapp/README.md

 ---
 ### Features
+#### Disadvantages of existing systems
+- **Delayed Processes**: Claim settlement and approvals take weeks or months due to manual workflows and intermediaries.
+- **Lack of Transparency**: Policyholders cannot easily track the status of claims or policy balances, leading to trust issues.
+- **High Costs**: Significant administrative and commission fees inflate the cost of providing and availing insurance.
+- **Limited Access**: Rural and underserved areas face challenges in accessing insurance due to inadequate digitization and outreach.
+- **Inefficient Policy Management**: Real-time updates on policies and claims are not available, often resulting in disputes or miscommunication.

 #### Citizen dashboard
 - Patient can see the policies he/she can claim and their respective balances
 - Patient can see status of the previous claims (Approved, Rejected or Pending)